 There is a prevalence of bullying unsupervised areas.
-The research team intends to find gaps with the school's supervision or community programs that take away safe places for students and that allow the possibility of bullying.
+The research team intends to find with the second research question the gaps with the school's supervision or community programs that take away safe places for students and that allow the possibility of bullying.
 Once the data is determined, researchers can search for solutions to help prevent bullying by creating safe spaces for students.